Regret-free truth-telling voting rules: Non-tops-only rules and more than two alternatives

 For an $A$-scoring rule such that $k^\star n =m-1$, consider a profitable manipulation for an agent and a subprofile for the other agents such that $x$ and $f(P)$ are the first and second alternatives for each agent, respectively, and for each alternative different from $f(P)$ and above the $k^\star$-th position in the true preference of the agent, there is an agent that has that alternative in the $k^\star$-th position or below.
 By the definition of the subprofile, $f(P)$ is the only alternative whose score is $n \cdot s_m$ and, therefore, it is the outcome under the true preference and that subprofile.
 Furthermore, as $f(P)$ is in position $k^\star$ or below in the misrepresentation, by the definition of the subprofile the outcome under the misrepresentation and the subprofile must necessarily be an alternative that is in the $k^\star$-th position or below in the true preference.
 Thus, the agent does not regret truth-telling.

 For a $N$-scoring rule, first we prove that the tie-breaking agent does not manipulate.
 Then, consider a profitable manipulation for an agent and a subprofile for the other agents such that $x$ and $f(P)$ are the first and second alternatives for each agent, respectively.
-By the definition of the subprofile and the tie-breaking agent, $f(P)$ is the outcome under the true preference and that subprofile.
+By the definition of the subprofile and the tie-breaking agent, $f(P)$ is the outcome under the true preference and that subprofile (because in such profile $f(P)$ has maximum score $n \cdot s_m$ and $x$ does not and the tie-breaking agent prefers $f(P)$ to any alternative different from $x$).
 Furthermore, the outcome under the misrepresentation and the subprofile is $x$ since it obtains score $n \cdot s_m$ and it is the first alternative for the tie-breaking agent.

 Theorem \ref{scoring negative} below gives a negative result for the case $k^{\star}n\geq m$ when $s_{k^\star-1}=s_{k^\star}$.
 When $s_{k^\star-1} \neq s_{k^\star},$ we believe that the existence of regret-free truth-telling rules in the class depends sensibly on the specific scores defining each rule.